mohamedaziztaher/mohamedaziztaher/README.md

 ## 👨‍💻 About Me

-I'm a software engineering student with a strong focus on web and mobile development, and growing interest in AI and scalable system design.
+I'm a software engineering student with a strong focus on web and mobile development, as well as a growing interest in AI and scalable system design.
 I enjoy building elegant and efficient solutions while constantly learning new technologies.

 ---